 The Minister will consider the "Recommended Standards of Good Practice for Prevention", described in the Guidelines section to be the minimum level of performance for all disposition holders.
 Where a disposition holder or weed management group (as described below) prepares a plan outlining weed management, the commitments in that plan will become the standards to which the disposition holder or parties to the group will be expected to meet.
-This plan will be approved, where appropriate, by the Regional Director.
+The Regional Director will approve this plan, where appropriate.